 A progressive trade agreement for a strong middle class.

 Canada and the European Union (EU) have common views, common values, similar perspectives on the role of government in society, and the Canada-European Union Comprehensive Economic and Trade Agreement (CETA) has the potential to bring us even closer together.
-CETA will bring real benefits to Canadians.
+CETA brings real benefits to Canadians.
 Free and open trade permits the exchange of goods, services, technologies and ideas, which are key elements of a prosperous open society.

 CETA will create jobs, strengthen economic relations and boost Canada’s trade with the world’s second-largest market.
 CETA sets new standards for trade in goods and services, non-tariff barriers, investment, government procurement, as well as in areas like labour and the environment.
 It is a progressive free trade agreement that covers virtually all sectors and aspects of Canada-EU trade in order to eliminate or reduce barriers.